EMV Tokenization for Digital Commerce

 Not only this represents a direct loss of revenue as the outstanding purchase cannot be completed, but it also results in a bad user experience leading to customer attrition (unhappy customers tend to go to competition) and loss of subsequent revenues.

 But stay with us, here comes a new standard for Credit Card on File.

 Enhanced Card on File: the EMV Tokenization or Network Tokenization standard

 To solve these challenges, Payment Networks, have created a standard to secure and enhance Card on File called EMV Tokenization or Network Tokenization.

 An EMV token – an alias which has the same format as a PAN- is mapped to and used instead of the physical card number.

 The good news?

 - This token never gets outdated, which guarantees it can always be used for payments.

 - It also provides several layers of security, giving more confidence to the issuer to approve transactions rather than wrongly turning them down.

 Now, it's time to implement.

-EMV Tokenization in practice: The Thales TSH Merchant Gateway (TMG)
+EMV Tokenization in practice: Gemalto TSH Merchant Gateway (TMG)

-TMG can help online Retailers, Digital Wallets and Service Providers:
+TMG can help e-Commerce merchants, Digital Wallets and Service Providers:

 - Ensure end-users payment details are always up-to-date

 - Eliminate false transaction declines

-Single API integration to support Network Tokenization for International and Top Domestic networks
+Single API integration to support Network Tokenization for International and Domestic networks

-Investment cut by a third while enabling multiple added-value and future use cases.
+Investment cut by a third while enabling new tokenisation use cases and data analytics services.